AlexanderOlivares/nfl-prediction-bot/readme.md

 #### Format of Raw Data Output

-Raw data is formatted as an array of objects.
-Each array item contains a current week NFL matchup.
+Raw data is formatted as an list of dictionaries.
+Each list item contains a current week NFL matchup.
 The favored team will have the additional properties of "favoredBy" and "avgMinusSpread" to provide betting odds context.

 ```
 [
  	{
 		awayTeam: {
 			"dRatings": score,
-			"predictEm": score,
 			"oddShark": score,
 			"average": avg of three predicted scores
 			"favoredBy": -vegasLine,